Consider the following scenario:

 To fix this issue, follow these steps:

-- Manually run a directory synchronization update.
+- Force directory synchronization.
 For more info about how to do this, go to the following Microsoft website:

 - Check that directory synchronization occurred correctly.
 For more info about how to do this, go to the following Microsoft website: